rajen-shres/cobalt/docs/utilities_overview.rst

 To call it add a line to your HTML body::

    <button type="button" class="btn btn-info" data-toggle="modal" data-target="#userSearchModal{{ search_id }}">Add</button>

-Drop the search id if you only have one user search on your page.

 Drop the include_me option if you do not want the logged in user to be included in the search results.